 Dedicating time to side hustles may result in long-term passive income.
 Designing printables on Etsy may lead to greater payouts than all of your scrimping combined.

 Figure out how to find the right balance.
 We don’t live in a world of this or that, and it’s not either/or.
 We can strive for both.

 We don’t all have the luxury of choosing whether or not to be frugal.
 When I first graduated from college, frugality wasn’t a choice.
 I didn’t choose to live in a group house because I was trying to house-hack my way to financial freedom.
 I lived there because I couldn’t afford any other option.

 Years ago, I wasn’t in a position to choose.
 I recognize that many are in this same spot in life.

 Choosing to live a frugal life is a privilege.
 Many people in the world don’t live a frugal life by choice.
 They have to live frugally to survive.

 I lived that way as a twenty-two-year-old straight out of college.
 I was educated but still not earning enough to live the lifestyle I wanted.
 Now that my husband and I are older, it’s easy to see where we have been wasteful.

 Make no mistake about it.
-You cannot frugal your way to becoming a millionaire, or at least you can’t do it easily.
+You cannot frugal your way to becoming a millionaire, or at least you can’t do it quickly.
 You can cook every meal at home, decrease your grocery costs, and dramatically cut back on all extraneous expenses and still not have enough to retire on time, let alone retire early.

 That doesn’t mean frugality isn’t worthwhile.
-Living a frugal lifestyle may not help you reach all of your goals, but it will bring you slightly closer to many of them.
+Living a frugal lifestyle may not help you reach all of your goals, but it will bring you closer to many of them.